 Air taxi maker Archer asks court to dismiss rival lawsuit and denies criminal probe

-CHICAGO (Reuters) - Archer Aviation, a flying-taxi developer whose investors include United Airlines, asked a California judge on Tuesday to dismiss a “baseless” lawsuit by competitor Wisk Aero and denied that it is under criminal investigation.
+Archer Aviation, a flying-taxi developer whose investors include United Airlines (UAL.O), asked a California judge on Tuesday to dismiss a "baseless" lawsuit by competitor Wisk Aero and denied that it is under criminal investigation.

 Archer and Wisk compete in the competitive but yet unproven market for electric vertical takeoff and landing aircraft, or eVTOLs, that aim to revolutionize urban air mobility with vehicles that take off like helicopters and fly like planes.